Becksteinlab/AdKGromacsTutorial/docs/analysis/rgyr.rst

 :math:`\mathbf{R} = N^{-1}\sum_{i=1}^{N} \mathbf{r}_i` is the center of
 mass of the protein consisting of :math:`N` atoms.

-The Gromacs tool `gmx gyrate`_ can be used to compute the radius of gyration for the whole protein (using the pre-defined "Protein" index group) ::
+The Gromacs tool :ref:`gmx gyrate` can be used to compute the radius of gyration for the whole protein (using the pre-defined "Protein" index group) ::